We Speak: Black Artists in Philadelphia, 1920s–1970s

 We Speak: Black Artists in Philadelphia, 1920s–1970s was an art exhibition held at the Woodmere Art Museum from September 26, 2015 through January 24, 2016.
 It included artists from Philadelphia who were active from the 1920s through the 1970s.
-Many of those artist were invlolved with the Pyramid Club and other local organizations.
+Many of those artists were involved with the Pyramid Club and other local organizations.
 The exhibit included paintings, photographs, prints, drawings and sculpture from the New Negro movement of the 1920s, the Works Progress Administration print works of the 1930s and the Civil rights era.

 Artists

 The following artists were included in the show: